riansap/riansap/README.md

 > _“Virtute duce, comite fortuna”_

-> “Let virtue lead, and fortune follow.”
+“Let virtue lead, and fortune follow.

-> I believe that doing the right thing with integrity and excellence will always bring long-term success — fortune is just a bonus.
+I believe that doing the right thing with integrity and excellence will always bring long-term success — fortune is just a bonus.